aleph2136/newsfloor-agent/README.md

 ```

 This will:
-1. Create the S3 deployment bucket
+1. Create the ECR repository (`digest-agent-prod`) to store the container image
-2. Build the deployment package (pip-compatible Linux wheels via `uv`)
+2. Build the container image using the `Dockerfile` at the project root
-3. Upload the package to S3
+3. Push the image to ECR
 4. Deploy the CloudFormation stack (Lambda, DynamoDB tables, EventBridge schedule, IAM role)

 ---

 ### Subsequent Deploys

-After code or config changes:
+After code or config changes (rebuilds and pushes the image, then updates the stack):
 ```powershell
 .\deploy.ps1
 ```

-To update infrastructure only (no repackage):
+To update infrastructure only (no image rebuild or push):
 ```powershell
 .\deploy.ps1 -InfraOnly
 ```